Make a donation to Woking Liberal Democrats

 You can help us achieve the changes we all care about by standing for election, delivering leaflets, canvassing voters or making phone calls.
 But you can also help by making a donation.

 Your donation will make a real difference.
-For example, AH recently donated £20 to Woking Liberal Democrats, which funds an hour telephone canvassing listening to local people: a real boost.
+For example, JW has donated £10 to Woking Liberal Democrats, which funds half an hour telephone canvassing listening to local people: a real boost.

 Donate to Woking Liberal Democrats today